xwillxu/New-Years-Day/README.md

 lower chance of getting second place.

 ### When you can't think of anything else be like.
 LOL!
 Sorry I can't make this post longer, it's because I can not think of anything else about fireworks.
 Though you may already know this because of the title.
+Next year I will try to make it better so thhis will be one of my resolutions.
+HAVE A HAPPY NEW YEAR!

+## 2023: